nicm42/100-days-of-code-v2/log.md

 **Day 29: 5th July 2020**
 I worked more on the dinosaur game.
 It took me ages to understand what was going on with the cacti when you click play after having died.
 Now I really understand what removeChild does.
 And then I spent ages trying to work out a formula to get the background and cacti to move at the same speed no matter what size your browser window is.
 And then I updated my blog talking about learning and realised the about page wasn't that useful.

+**Day 30: 6th July 2020**
+I worked more on the dinosaur game.
+Not as much time today, but I did get the background speed sorted and did a couple of small changes.
+I've almost done all the JS on the to do list!